The Virtual Autopsy Table from NorrköpingsVisualiseringscenter on Vimeo.

 Those are reassuring and hopeful words.
 They put the positive future into the negative now.
 Tricky.

-houses may be gone or at risk, our jobs - gone or at risk, our relationships feel the pressure and our self-concepts go right out the window.
+Many of us today are at war with our circumstances, fighting our situations or ourselves.
+Our houses may be gone or at risk, our jobs - gone or at risk, our relationships feel the pressure and our self-concepts go right out the window.

 All those invisible forces: status, relationships, and a sense of security.
 How in the world do we grasp at thin air and make it take shape?

-xercise a clear mind.
+Exercise a clear mind.

 1. Visualize.
 Start with your daydreams and then grab the pieces that mean the most to you.
 Distill it down to your core values.
 Freedom, family, health, etc.